philhawksworth/beerclub/README.md

 The images are all hosted on Instagram.
 Add a public Instagram page URL (without a trailing `/`) to the `_data/drops.yml` file in order to include the image in the site.

-You can now add an award for each bear you add on the website.
+You can now add an award for each beer you add on the website.
 Add a line in the [_data/drops.yml](_data/drops.yml) file like this:

 `award: "text of your award here"`